crate/cratedb-mcp/DEVELOP.md

 ## Release

-The project uses [versioningit], so you don't need to do any version bumping within files, because the version number will be derived from the Git tag.
+The project uses [versioningit] so you don't need to do any version bumping within files because the version number will be derived from the Git tag.

 However, you need to designate the new release within the [CHANGES.md](./CHANGES.md) file, and commit it.
 The release procedure currently looks like this: